-The new novel from Salley Vickers, Sunday Times bestselling author of The Librarian.
+The new novel from Salley Vickers, Sunday Times bestselling author of The Librarian

 Salley Vickers was born in Liverpool, the home of her mother and grew up as the child of parents in the British Communist Party.
 Her father was a trade union leader and her mother a social worker.
 She won a state scholarship to St Paul’s Girl’s School (something which caused her father some anxiety because of his dislike of public schools and for a while he felt that she should not attend the school) and went on to read English at Newnham College Cambridge, with which she recently renewed working ties.
-She has worked, variously, as a cleaner, a dancer, an artist’s model, a teacher of children with special needs, a university teacher of literature and a psychoanalyst.
+She has worked, variously, as a cleaner, a dancer, an artist’s model, a teacher of children with special needs, a university teacher of literature and a psychoanalysis.